nextnanopy/nextnanopy/docs/examples/Example_advanced1_ExecutionQueue_for_parallel_execution.rst

 waiting queue (ExecutionQueue.waiting_queue).
 On run, InputFiles from queue is executed and added to execution pool (ExecutionQueue.started) until it is full.
-Whenever some simulations are finished, new InputFile is poped from waiting queue.
+Whenever some simulations are finished, new InputFile is popped from waiting queue.

 To create ExecutionQueue object